4 Easy Steps to Creating the Perfect Holiday Cheeseboard

-Who doesn’t love a good cheese board?
+Who doesn’t love a good cheeseboard for holidays?
 Although having a selection of cheese before or after a meal may seem like something just for special occasions, it really is something that can be done a lot more regularly.

 Most people are simply overwhelmed by the variety and styles of cheeses, and tend to stick with the familiar in order to please everyone.
 Are you looking to jazz up your festive feast with a mouth-watering cheese board?
 Don’t worry, we’ve put together 4 simple rules to follow to create an impressive, fuss-free cheese board in no time!

 If you’re from the UK, you’ve probably grown up on cheddar.
 Not that there’s anything wrong with that, but when you’re putting together a cheese board you want to show off the many flavours and textures of cheese.
 “Something old, something new, something goat and something blue.”
 You don’t have to follow that rhyme exactly, but make sure you have something like… a soft , 2 semi-firms, and a firm or hard cheese.
 Or a gooey cheese, a semi-firm and two crunchy cheeses.
 Ask your local cheesemonger for their guidance if you’re struggling to think outside the cheddar box!

 So you’ve selected the perfect cheeses, but how much do you buy so everyone is satisfied?
 The weight will vary depending on when you’re serving the cheese (before or after a meal) and how many types of cheese you are presenting.
 Generally-speaking though, you want to go with roughly 30-40 grams (or 1.1 -1.5 oz) of each cheese per person.
 We also recommend taking your cheese out of the fridge an hour before serving and let it come naturally to room temperature before serving in order to fully experience all the unique flavour complexity each cheese offers.